Daoud-Hussain/Daoud-Hussain/README.md

 - 💞️ I’m looking to collaborate with any progressive organization.
 - 📫 How to reach me https://www.linkedin.com/in/daoud-hussain-302/

-Looking forward for internship in any progressive organization where I can enhance my experience and polish my skills.
+Looking for an internship (as a Front-end developer and UI designer) in any progressive organization where I can enhance my experience and polish my skills.